webroo/backbone-baseview/README.md

 BaseView attempts to break these issues down into two separate solutions:

-1. [Attaching subviews](#attaching-subviews) - Solves event binding and the attach-then-render problem
+1. [Attaching subviews](#attaching-subviews) - Solves event binding and promotes a convention for the attach-then-render problem
 2. *TODO:* Storing subviews - Solves keeping track of subviews and automatically disposing of them

 ## Attaching subviews